094459/q-workshop/README.md

 **Shutdown the Postgres database**

+If you created a local Postgres database, you need to shut this down.
 Open the terminal session where you started Postgres and CTRL+C, and then run the following command when the command prompt returns

 ```
 docker compose -p local-postgres -f postgres.yml down